 It has been observed that as time passes, rubber plant get more efficient in purifying the air and cleaning the VOCs.

 Note that Rubber plant is toxic to pets.

-Aloe Vera is a medicinal plant that can be found in many households in India.
+Aloe Vera is a medicinal plant that can be found in many households.
 The gel in the leaves can be used to treat cuts and burns, as well as to moisturize the skin.

 Apart from its medicinal benefits, Aloe Vera is also very effective in purifying the air (especially Benzene which is found in paints and chemical cleaners).